 The answer is: “Not on the basis of a single settling plate result.”
 There are a variety of reasons for this:

-- There is no basis of comparison.
+- There is no basis for comparison.
 There may be as many molds outdoors as indoors where you placed the culture plate since that is where most molds originate.

 - A single test is not enough to make an informed conclusion or decision.